deton57/OKE-GitOps/part3.md

 ```
 *don't forget to replace the username

-4. Now run the following command to create a source repo in Flux:
+4. Run the following command to create a source repo in Flux:
 ```
 ./flux create source git oracle-gitops-workshop \
 --url=${GITHUB_REPO} \